Post

 DPRs for different resolutions for the LG Ultra HD.

-Applications can use actual pixels instead of scaled pixels for parts of the screen, which is why photos and videos look crisp on HiDPI displays.
-It's almost as if an application has more pixels up its sleeve, which it can use when it makes sense.
+Applications can use physical pixels instead of scaled pixels for parts of the screen, which is why photos and videos look crisp on HiDPI displays.
+It’s almost as if an application has more pixels up its sleeve that it can use when appropriate.

 Why DPR matters for screen recording

 In this article, egghead.io explains how to record a screencast.
-The article states that egghead.io serves videos in Full HD (1920 by 1080).
-But they recommend recording at 1280 by 720 (in HiDPI mode), which sounds contradictory.
+The article states that egghead.io serves videos in Full HD (1920 by 1080), yet recommends recording at 1280 by 720 (in HiDPI mode), which sounds contradictory.

-Some screen recorders record actual pixels, not scaled pixels.
-They capture 2560 by 1440 actual pixels when you record 1280 by 720.
-The captured resolution is Quad HD, but you need more for 4K.
-Here are some examples of screen recorders that capture actual pixels: QuickTime, ScreenFlow and Cleanshot X.
+Some screen recorders capture physical pixels instead of scaled pixels.
+They record 2560 by 1440 physical pixels when you record 1280 by 720 scaled pixels.
+The captured resolution is Quad HD, but you need a higher resolution to get 4K.
+Examples of screen recorders that capture physical pixels include QuickTime, ScreenFlow and Cleanshot X.

 When you choose a screen recorder, verify that it supports HiDPI displays and records actual pixels instead of scaled pixels.